Dan Turk

-Daniel Anthony Turk (June 25, 1962 – December 24, 2000) was an American football center and long snapper in the National Football League (NFL) for the Pittsburgh Steelers, Tampa Bay Buccaneers, Oakland Raiders, and Washington Redskins.
+Daniel Anthony Turk (June 25, 1962 – December 23, 2000) was an American professional football center and long snapper in the National Football League (NFL) for the Pittsburgh Steelers, Tampa Bay Buccaneers, Oakland Raiders, and Washington Redskins.
 He played college football at the University of Wisconsin–Madison.

-Early years
+Early life

 Turk attended James Madison High School.
 He accepted a football scholarship from Drake University.
 He transferred to the University of Wisconsin–Madison after his sophomore season.

 As a junior, he started every game at center as part of an offensive line that also included future NFL players Jeff Dellenbach, Kevin Belcher and Bob Landsee.
 As a senior, he received UPI second-team All-Big Ten honors.

 Professional career

 Pittsburgh Steelers

-Turk was selected by the Pittsburgh Steelers in the 4th round (101st overall) of the 1985 draft.
+Turk was selected by the Pittsburgh Steelers in the fourth round (101st overall) of the 1985 NFL draft.
 He also was selected by the Jacksonville Bulls in the 1985 USFL Territorial Draft.
-As a rookie, he missed all but one game during the season with a right broken wrist.
+As a rookie, he missed all but one game during the season with a broken right wrist.